Apache is a widely-used web server for a variety of operating systems. For more information, visit http://httpd.apache.org/.

-Even if the Apache plugin is not configured, Stackdriver Monitoring will discover Apache services running in your Cloud Platform project by:
+Even if the Apache plugin is not configured, Cloud Monitoring discovers Apache services running in your Cloud Platform project by:

 After you install the monitoring agent, use the following instructions to configure the Apache plugin on your instances.

 The Apache plugin requires the